Characteristic Logics for Behavioural Hemimetrics via Fuzzy Lax Extensions: The Wasserstein Lifting

-The Wasserstein lifting uses predicate liftings in a quite different manner from the Kantorovich lifting, and in particular appears to make sense only for unary predicate liftings, so unlike elsewhere in the paper, the restriction to unary liftings in the next definition is not just for readability.
+\begin{defn} Let $t_1\in TA,t_2\in TB$ for sets $A,B$.
+The set of \emph{couplings} of $t_1$ and $t_2$ is $\cpl{t_1}{t_2}=\{t\in T(A\times B)\mid T\pi_1(t) = t_1, T\pi_2(t) = t_2\}$. \end{defn} The Wasserstein lifting uses predicate liftings in a quite different manner from the Kantorovich lifting, and in particular appears to make sense only for unary predicate liftings, so unlike elsewhere in the paper, the restriction to unary liftings in the next definition is not just for readability.

 \begin{defn}[Wasserstein lifting] Let $\Lambda$ be a set of unary predicate liftings.
 The \emph{generic Wasserstein lifting} is the relation lifting~$W_\Lambda$ of~$T$ defined for $R\colon \frel{A}{B}$ by